H.G. Fenton Company Idea Lab

 H.G.
 Fenton Company Idea Lab History

 Hype Audio, a student team with only business students, is building a music device to listen while surfing.
 Their vision is great, however, they need support from an engineering perspective to make it possible.
 The H.G.
 Fenton Company Idea Lab provides this to Hype Audio.
-They are introduced to the limitations of different technologies, cost associated with each, and planning practices to go from idea to prototype.
+They are introduced to the limitations of different technologies, the costs associated with each, and planning practices to go from idea to prototype.

 Thank you H.G.
 Fenton Company for your amazing support in making the lab a reality!